An orthogonal perspective on Gauss composition: Abstract

 \section{Abstract}

 We revisit Gauss composition over a general base scheme, with a focus on orthogonal groups.
-We show that the Clifford and norm functors provide a discriminant-preserving equivalence of categories between binary quadratic modules and pseudoregular modules over quadratic algebras.
-This perspective synthesizes the constructions of Kneser and Wood, reconciling algebraic and geometric approaches and clarifying the role of orientations and the natural emergence of narrow class groups.
-As an application, we restrict to lattices and show that binary orthogonal eigenforms correspond to Hecke characters.
+We show that the Clifford and norm functors provide an equivalence of stacks between binary quadratic modules and pseudoregular modules over quadratic algebras.
+As a consequence, we exhibit a composition law for coprimitive forms over a general base, including a universal version of Dirichlet composition.
+This perspective synthesizes the constructions of Kneser and Wood, reconciles algebraic and geometric approaches, and clarifies the role of orientations and the natural emergence of narrow class groups.